falco81/Kuro/README.md

-new tool for quick preview of model. ideally associate exe with mdl file. for correct display of textures it looks for standard folder structure. for proper function it needs to have all necessary data extracted in the game data structure, including model_info and mdl with animations, it currently only supports mi/json model_info in text form, it does not support binary for now
+new tool for quick preview of model. ideally associate exe with mdl file. for correct display of textures it looks for standard folder structure. for proper function it needs to have all necessary data extracted in the game data structure, including model_info and mdl with animations, ~~it currently only supports mi/json model_info in text form, it does not support binary for now~~ -resolved in beta3
 ```
 └───asset
     ├───common